 Other outgoings to consider are veterinary expenses that may not be included in a pet insurance coverage such as vaccinations, routine checks, neutering or spaying, and annual boosters, which can have a combined cost of £800-£1000 annually.
 Roughly, you will be setting aside £70–£100 a month for recurring expenses, depending on the type of insurance cover you choose for your dog.

 Are you sure the German Spitz is the best breed for you?
 Take the Pet Breed Selector Quiz to find your perfect breed match.Dog Breed Selector Quiz

-Can you take on the challenged of caring for a German Spitz?
-If you want to look at other options, check out our Pet Finder.
+Can you take on the challenged of caring for a German spitz?
+If you want to look at other options, please use our Pet Finder.